top of page

 The band

 After lunch we went to the 'tapestry palace'.
-To keep the costs down they needed to make some money off of the tourists.
+To keep the costs down, they needed to make some money off the tourists.
 We got a presentation in a room above the store.
 The owner put up a whole show about why hand-knitted tapestries are better than woven ones.
 While he talked someone else was unrolling some examples on the marble floor.
 He had practiced a lot.
-He threw them in such a way that they hit the floor with a loud bang.
+He threw them so that they hit the floor with a loud bang.
 There were some really nice ones.
-At the end everyone was encouraged to walk on the carpets.
+In the end, everyone was encouraged to walk on the carpets.
 I wouldn't mind having one but they were way too expensive.
-A typical carpet of 1x2 meters was more than 500 euros.
+A typical rug of 1x2 meters was more than 500 euros.

 After the tapestry palace we headed over to the herb store.
 Here we received a lecture about all types of herbs and lotions.
 This guy could talk even better, which kept it from being boring.
 He had a nice story about orchid oil.
 You needed to put that on your temples if you had a headache, on the front of your head if you wanted to sleep, and on your hands if you had scars there.
 The first thing he showed was rose cream.
 A boy about 15 years old walked around to put a bit on everyone's hands.
 He started with Bram and then me.
 The first round he just pulled your hand and put some on it whether you wanted to or not.
 The second time we got something on our fingers.

 After the herb store we had some time off.
 That was when we were really bothered by the merchants.
-We couldn't stand anywhere without at least 4 people trying to sell us some junk.
+We couldn't stand anywhere without at least four people trying to sell us some junk.
 If you didn't look at them or did as they asked they would swear at you.
 We visited some more stores to select a souvenir.
 Most of it was junk.
-In one store I found a tiny carpet that wasn't as expensive, which I bought.
+In one store, I found a tiny carpet that wasn't as expensive, which I bought.
 Then we still had some time left.
-We sat down on a terrace to drink some more mint tea, like real Moroccans.
+We sat down on a terrace to drink some more mint tea, like genuine Moroccans.
 We couldn't really relax there either because the merchants didn't want to believe we wouldn't buy anything.
-I had come up with tactic that worked quite well.
+I had come up with a tactic that worked quite well.
 You needed to buy something and wrap it in a bunch of newspapers so it didn't have a defined shape.
-If someone would then ask if you wanted to buy something you show the package and tell him you already had one.
+If someone asks if you want to buy something, show the package and tell him you already have one.

 sales people